CEO Explains Why He Encourages Employees To Have A Side Hustle And How It Helps His Own Business

 Of course, there are rules to follow, and this employer has three simple rules he follows when it comes to employees pursuing passion projects on the side.

-Brian Dolan, the founder of WorkReduce, told Business Insider that the unintentional side-hustle culture has flourished at his company throughout the pandemic.
+Brian Dolan, the founder of WorkReduce, told Business Insider that his company’s unintentional side-hustle culture has flourished throughout the pandemic.

 Dolan said he follows three basic rules for a side hustle when it comes to his employees.